MS Mikhail Lermontov: Background

 On 16 February 1986 Mikhail Lermontov was cruising in New Zealand for the CTC cruise company.
 On that day it left Picton for the Marlborough Sounds, carrying mostly elderly Australian passengers.
 The Picton pilot, Don Jamison (who was also a Picton harbourmaster), piloted the ship out of Picton.
 His presence, and his knowledge of the area, should have assured the safety of MS Mikhail Lermontov.

 Hugging the shoreline to give the Australian passengers a good view of the area, Jamison continued towards the cape.
 About one mile from Cape Jackson, Jamison made the decision to take MS Mikhail Lermontov through the passage.
 A Russian officer questioned the decision, but the harbour-master assured him it would be a safe course, and at the time the decision was made the ship was still within the harbour limits.

-Little more is known of the circumstances of the wrecking, even to the retirement of Jamison in 2006.
+Little more is known of the circumstances of the wrecking.
+Jamison retired in 2006 and died in 2025.

 Disaster

-On 6 February 1986, Mikhail Lermontov sailed from Sydney on the beginning of a two-week cruise around New Zealand, carrying 372 passengers and a crew of 348, which combined to a total of 743 people.
+On 16 February 1986, Mikhail Lermontov sailed from Sydney on the beginning of a two-week cruise around New Zealand, carrying 372 passengers and a crew of 348, which combined to a total of 743 people.
 On the evening of 16 February, Mikhail Lermontov was sailing past Cape Jackson, on the northeastern shore of New Zealand's South Island, about 30 mi northwest of Picton.
 At 5:37 pm, travelling at 15 kn, Mikhail Lermontov struck rocks about 5.5 m below the waterline on its port side.

 By 8:30 pm, passengers began to abandon ship, with the aid of the crew and local rescue vessels.
-The passengers were transferred to several ships in the area, including the LPG tanker (Captain Reedman) and the SeaRail road-rail ferry (Capt John Brew).
+The passengers were transferred to several ships in the area, including the LPG tanker Tarihiko (Captain Reedman) and the SeaRail road-rail ferry Arahura (Capt John Brew).

 As darkness set in MS Mikhail Lermontov listed further to starboard.
 Within 20 minutes of the last passenger being rescued, the ship had disappeared completely, sinking at approximately 10:27pm, 4 hours and 50 minutes after running aground.
 The sinking resulted in one casualty, 33-year-old crew engineer Pavel Zagladimov, who went down with the ship.
 The coroner's report lists his official cause of death as 'unknown', as his remains were never found.
 Eleven of those rescued had minor injuries.